Yoohoo-Plugins/pmpro-pdf-invoices/readme.md

 If you find an issue/bug, let us know by [creating a detailed GitHub issue](https://github.com/yoohoo-plugins/pmpro-pdf-invoices/issues/new).

 ## Support ##
 This is a developer's portal for Paid Memberships Pro - PDF Invoices.
-We do not offer support on this channel. **Any support related questions should be directed to [yoohooplugins.com/plugins/paid-memberships-pro-pdf-invoices/](https://yoohooplugins.com/plugins/paid-memberships-pro-pdf-invoices/).**
+We do not offer support on this channel. **Any support related questions should be directed to [yoohooplugins.com/support](https://yoohooplugins.com/support/).
+Please note that an active license key is required to receive support for this product.**

 ## Contributing to Paid Memberships Pro - PDF Invoices ##
 We encourage and welcome any contribution to Paid Memberships Pro - PDF Invoices.
 Please read the [guidelines for contributing](https://github.com/yoohoo-plugins/pmpro-pdf-invoices/blob/dev/.github/CONTRIBUTING.md) to this repository.